ADU Home Resource

 2025 ADU Rental Income by Market

-Rental income is the primary financial justification for most ADU projects.
-Here's what homeowners are actually charging, based on Zillow and local listing data from early 2026.
+Here's what homeowners are actually charging across major markets, based on Zillow and local listing data from early 2026.

 California